-Traditional learning was primarily confined to physical classrooms and whiteboards, boring theoretical lectures followed by revision worksheets, and formal assessments.
-Fast forward to 2020; teaching methodologies have radically changed owing to live streaming.
-Students are now able to watch the experts of the field solve problems in real-time.
-They can visualize the entire scenario while interacting with the demonstrator in real-time.
+Traditional learning was primarily confined to physical classrooms and whiteboards, boring theoretical lectures followed by revision worksheets and formal assessments.
+Fast forward to 2020; teaching methodologies have radically changed owing to live streaming using educational presentations.
+Students are now able to watch the experts of the field solve problems in real time.
+They can visualize the entire scenario while interacting with the demonstrator in real time.
 All in all, it makes the overall environment conducive for learning.

 On a similar note, performance metrics have also changed.
 And this is expected to yield the most profound changes in education across the globe, especially from the administrative standpoint.
 Teachers and administrators are now considering students’ preferences and requirements while designing course methodologies and assessment tools to assess their knowledge and skillset better.